RBhupi/Sage-QuickRef/README.md

 Requirements
-: Install Docker, git and Python
+: Install Docker, git, and Python

 ## Components of a Plugin
 Typical components of a Sage plugin are described below:
 ### 1. An Application
-This is just your usual python program, either a single .py script or a set of directories with many components (e.g. ML models, unit tests, test data, etc).
+This is just your usual Python program, either a single .py script or a set of directories with many components (e.g. ML models, unit tests, test data, etc).

 :point_right: First do this step on your machine and perfect it until you are happy with the core functionality.

 `app/app.py*`
-: the main Python file (sometimes also named `main.py`) contains the code that defines the functionality of the plugin or calls other scripts to do tasks.
+: the main Python file (sometimes also named **`main.py`**) contains the code that defines the functionality of the plugin or calls other scripts to do tasks.
 It usually has `from waggle.plugin import Plugin` call to get the data from in-built sensors and publishes the output.

-Note: Variable names in plugin.publish should be descriptive and specific
+Note: Variable names in `plugin.publish` should be descriptive and specific.

 > Install [pywaggle](https://github.com/waggle-sensor/pywaggle) `pip3 install -U 'pywaggle[all]'`